 5. Familiarity

 Why are we looking for the “home” button when we want to turn to the main page of a website?
-Simply because this is common to use the word “home” for denoting the website’s main page.
+Simply because this is common to use the word “home” to denote the website’s main page.
 Or have you ever noticed that to find the menu, we look at the top of a website?
 This is also because it is a commonly accepted way to build the user interface.
 As you see, good user interfaces are the ones a user is familiar with.

 Familiarity allows users to navigate websites based on their previous experience.
 Familiarity is the foundation of effortless interaction with a product.
 It decreases the learning curve for customers.
 The less time they spend on figuring out how to interact with your website, the more chances for user retention you have.